The Sunlighten Solo is a portable infrared sauna that my wife and I have been using for the past few months as part of our wellness routine.

 The Sunlighten Solo is an affordable personal infrared sauna that provides most of the benefits of larger IR sauna systems without requiring a lot of floor space.
 The nine heaters provide 360 degrees of coverage and temperatures of up to 150 degrees Fahrenheit.
 The additional chromotherapy feature provides additional healing powers beyond what’s offered by infrared light.

 Before we jump into the actual review and talk about the nuts and bolts of the Sunlighten Solo system, let me give you a brief overview of the scientifically-validated health benefits of infrared saunas.

-Regular use of infrared saunas has several proven health benefits, many of which my wife and I have experienced first-hand since we started using Sunlighten Solo.
+There are several proven health benefits of infrared sauna use, many of which my wife and I have experienced first-hand since we started using Sunlighten Solo.

 For example, a 30-minute infrared sauna session increases your heart rate to the same extent as a light cardio workout, while also burning extra calories.
 I confirmed this by wearing a heart rate monitor during a few of my sauna sessions; in one, my heart rate went up to 136 beats per minute (my resting heart rate is in the mid 50s), which is similar to what I’d expect during a brisk walk or a light jog.

 Here’s an overview of the benefits of infrared sauna therapy:

 - Hormesis.
 Infrared sauna use is a (positive) stressor that causes your body to adapt and become stronger.